napcs/elm2016/slides/elm.md

 ## HTML functions are uniform.

+Each takes attributes and elements.
+So we can nest them like HTML.

 ```
 div [class "foo", id "bar" ] [
   h1 [] [text "Hello"],
   p [] [text "World"]
 ]
 ```

-Each takes attributes and elements.
-So we can nest them like HTML.
+There's a function for every element.
+Just be sure to expose what you use.

 ----